Obsessed (Addison Rae song): Background

-Production
+Production and composition

-Preceding the release, Rae worked with songwriter Jacob Kasher Hindlin (Jkash) to study songwriting.
+Preceding the release, Rae worked with songwriter Jacob Kasher Hindlin to study songwriting.
 Rae released the song through Hindlin's independent label, Sandlot Records.
+"Obsessed" was produced by Benny Blanco and co-written by Rae herself.
 They worked with manager Adam Mersel, and publicists Katie Greenthal and Courtni Asbury of The Lede Company.
 After four months in the Hindlin's studio, Rae and her team developed most of "Obsessed" in one session.